rekhaDevs/samagragovernance.in/src/pages/project/saksham-employment.md

       employment opportunities.
 These initiatives show immediate results and also have lesser financial implications for the government.
 readMore:
+  - text: 'This is how Haryana govt gave jobs to 45,000 people in 18 months'
   - text: CM to launch skill development initiatives
   - text: >-
       Ola to Create 3,500 Job Opportunities as Part of Govt of Haryana’s “Saksham Saarthi” Project
-  - text: 'Saksham Haryana-Skills & Employment: A walk down memory lane'
 impact:
   - count: 1st
     label: in the country in terms of apprencticeships